 Unfortunately, that’ll only make the options for either side all the more drastic.
 Someone must win in the end and whoever does, will run the show for a very long time.
 Hang tough.

-Max Remington is a defense, military, and foreign policy writer.
-Follow him on Twitter at @AgentLoyalist.
+Max Remington writes about armed conflict and prepping.
+Follow him on Twitter at @AgentMax90.